6th December, 2021

 For product-based businesses, you can segment by customer location, wholesale, retail or online sales.

-“The key is, once these segments are identified, all costs associated with the sales of each segment are also allocated to the ‘Jobs’ tab.
+“Once these segments are identified, all costs associated with the sales of each segment are also allocated to the ‘Jobs’ tab.

 “This allows business owners to clearly see the revenue and costs for each segment, which allows for more accurate budgeting,” said Fisher.